pragdave/tutor-template/sample.md

-# Introduction
+{::part Introduction }

-Before we get too deeping into the specifics of the m13 markup, let's review the basics:
+Before we get too deeping into the specifics of the Tutor markup, let's review the basics:

 {::include README.md /}

+{:/part}

-# How to Write a Document using m13
+{::part How to Write a Document using Tutor}

-{::include-pearl name=intro-to-m13 /}
+{::include-pearl name=intro-to-tutor /}

+{:/part}